N3zzar/Dbt-cloud-Project/README.md

 Packages
 I installed the popular libraries that dbt users uses including dbt_utils, code_gen, audit_helper and dbt_expectations.
-I didnt eventually use any of the tests feautured in those packages.
+I didnt eventually use most of the packages I installed.

 Macros
 Most of the macros I wrote was later done mid project.
 Understanding the D.R.Y Principle, I saw that I had repeating syntax in my staging models, and such I had to write a macro to eliminate that.